coccoinomane/anon-integration-guide/projects/pendle/README.md

 ## Rewards

-    - [TODO] Show my claimable rewards on Pendle
+    - Show my claimable rewards on Base on Pendle
     - [TODO] Claim all of my rewards on Ethereum on Pendle
     - [TODO] Claim rewards for the sUSDe market on Pendle on Ethereum